 The table below details our exposure to interest rate risk resulting from the mismatch, or gap, between financial assets, liabilities and off-balance sheet instruments.
 On- and off-balance sheet financial instruments have been reported on the earlier of their contractual repricing date or maturity date.
 Certain contractual repricing dates have been adjusted according to management's estimates for prepayments and early redemptions.
-Weighted-average effective yields are based on the earlier of contractual repricing date or maturity date or maturity date or maturity date or maturity date of the underlying instrument.
+Weighted-average effective yields are based on the earlier of contractual repricing date or maturity date of the underlying instrument.